DUNE/dunedb/docs/processing.md

 `function createTest(componentUuid,formId,data)` is a function that creates a new Test object, for the given component, formId and the data.
 It returns the complete test record.

 The code does not need to return anything.
 The `console.log()` function is provided for creating log output an debugging.
+Logs will be saved in the resulting processing record.

 FIXME: create a node-based standalone testbed to help development.